Jemoka/blag/content/posts/KBhsecond_order_linear_differential_equation.md

 \end{pmatrix}
 \end{equation}

 Then, add.
-Because a linear combination of solutions are solutions (because functions are linear objects.)
+Because a linear combination of solutionsare solutions (because functions are linear objects.)

 ## ok but what about non-sinusoids {#ok-but-what-about-non-sinusoids}